Table of contents

 Cairns is a coastal city in Far North Queensland, Australia.
 The area is known by the traditional owners, in the local Yidinji language as Gimuy.
 However, in colonial history, the city was discovered by the English in 1876 and named after Sir William Wellington Cairns.
 Today the city is the 5th biggest in Queensland, and 14th in Australia.

-If one were asked what Cairns is best know for, the first two things mentioned would be the Great Barrier Reef and the Tropical heritage listed Rainforest.
+If one were asked what Cairns is best known for, the first two things mentioned would be the Great Barrier Reef and the Tropical Heritage Listed Rainforest.

 Arts and Recreation